 Mum and son began by baking cakes and selling them to their neighbours in Chilvers Close and at Barrowby Royal British Legion.

-The cakes alone raised £25 before they arranged to do a tombola in the Isaac Newton Centre on Saturday, raising £217.
+The cakes alone raised £25 before they organised a tombola in the Isaac Newton Centre on Saturday, raising £217.

 Linda said: “People kept coming back for more - I think it was quite addictive!

 “And some of the older ladies would buy some of the chocolate and then give it to Alfie.

 “But he was dead proud, giving everyone the charity stickers and rattling his bucket.”

 The success has spurred Linda and Alfie on and they hope to plan more fund-raising efforts for the Motor Neurone Disease Association.

 Linda is particularly keen to make more people aware of the good work the charity does after meeting people in Grantham who are suffering from Motor neurone disease but were unaware of the charity.

 She said: “It is not the kind of cause which gets much attention so it’s important to raise as much awareness as possible.

 “The charity can help with equipment and everything you need and some of the money goes towards research as well.”

 l To find out more about the charity’s work, go to www.mndassociation.org